DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

 ## Pre-requesites

 A group of tools must be pre-installed.
 For each tool, version used by our group is shown in brackets.
-The use of other versions could modify the results.
-We provide a file with a Conda's environment with all the tools already installed in order to make easier the installation (see **Installation and usage**).
+We provide a file with a Conda's environment with all the tools already installed in order to make easier the installation (see [**Installation and usage**](#installation-and-usage)).

 - FastQC (v0.11.9)
 - fastp (v0.23.2)